gajduk/mxWidget_JVectorMap/README.md

 ## This is exactly what I was looking for.
 Can I use this in my project?

-Before you include this in your project please have in mind that although I provide copies of the jvectormap.js library and some of the maps **I do not own these jvectormap or any of the maps**.
+Before you include this in your project please have in mind that although I provide copies of the jvectormap.js library and some of the maps **I do not own JVectorMap or any of the maps**.
 Jvectormap is a licensed product and you have to acquire a license before using it in your commercial project - http://jvectormap.com/licenses-and-pricing/

 At this stage this widget is still in beta and thus not available from the marketplace (use at your own risk).
 When the custom widget is ready, I will decide upon a license.